Venkatasubbiah Siddhartha Papers

 Content Description

-Archival material from Venkatasubbiah Siddhartha's papers, covering intersections of science and technology policy in India, security and international policy, from circa 1966 to circa 2005.
-Including material relating to ISRO, National Committee on Science and Technology, Scientific Advisory Committee to the Cabinet.
+Archival material from Venkatasubbiah Siddhartha's papers, covering intersections of science and technology policy in India, security and international policy, from circa 1940 to circa 2005.
+Including material relating to ISRO, National Committee on Science and Technology, Scientific Advisory Committee to the Cabinet, United Nations 1540, defence and security.
 Almost all material is in the form of loose sheets/paper or thin, bound reports.

 Dates